COVID in India: School closures, digital divide affect millions | DW | 27.12.2021

 The coronavirus pandemic and lockdowns have disrupted the education of millions of students in India, forcing many of them to drop out of school.

-Raghav Paswan, a vegetable vendor from eastern Delhi has two school-going children: 12-year-old Vinita and 9-year-old Gita, who have not gone to school for the last two years because of COVID.
+Raghav Paswan, a vegetable vendor from eastern Delhi has two school-age children, 12-year-old Vinita and 9-year-old Gita, who have not gone to school for the past two years because of the pandemic.

-Paswan's meager income has dropped further during the pandemic, to the point that he could barely support the family's food needs, meaning no money left to see his children through school.
+Paswan's meager income has dropped further during the pandemic, to the point where he could barely support the family's food needs, meaning no money left to see his children through school.

-The children dropped out of school, took up odd jobs and started working alongside their parents to financially support the family.
+The children dropped out, took up odd jobs and started working alongside their parents to financially support the family.

 This is not an isolated case.
 Millions of schoolchildren in India, especially from poor families, have dropped out of school over the past two years because of the COVID health emergency and the resulting economic crisis.

-Schools across the South Asian nation were shut in March 2020 to curb the spread of COVID.
+Schools across India were shut in March 2020 to curb the spread of the coronavirus.
 There are varying estimates as to how many children have been affected, and to what extent.

-UNICEF estimated that the school closures affected around 250 million children in the country.
+UNICEF estimated that the school closures affected about 250 million children in India.

-An August survey of nearly 1,400 schoolchildren done by a scholars' group found that in rural areas, only 8% were studying online regularly, 37% were not studying at all, and about half were unable to read more than a few words.
+A survey of nearly 1,400 schoolchildren found that, in rural areas, only 8% were studying online regularly, 37% were not studying at all, and about half were unable to read more than a few words.

-Most parents wanted schools to reopen as soon as possible, it said.
+Most parents wanted schools to reopen as soon as possible, according to the survey, which was conducted by a group of scholars, including renowned economist and social scientist Jean Dreze.

 And then there are children who have never been enrolled.

-"But for observing whether these increased enrolments translate into sustained attendance, timely data collection will be needed along with public availability of attendance data," added Banerji.
+"But, for observing whether these increased enrollments translate into sustained attendance, timely data collection will be needed along with public availability of attendance data," Banerji said.

 Girls have been particularly affected by the school closures.
 According to the National Right to Education forum's policy brief, 10 million girls could drop out of secondary school.

-It said that the pandemic could also disproportionately impact girls by putting them at risk of early marriage, early pregnancy, poverty, trafficking and violence.
+The organization warned that the pandemic could also disproportionately have an impact on girls by putting them at risk of early marriage, early pregnancy, poverty, trafficking and violence.

-According to UNESCO, the duration of school closures in India has been among the longest in the world.
+According to UNESCO, the duration of school closures in India had been among the longest in the world.

-Even for children in the slums who went to regular schools pre-pandemic, their families are often too poor to afford the phones or other devices needed to study online.
+Children in the slums who went to regular schools pre-pandemic often have families that are too poor to afford the phones or other devices needed to study online.

 The digital divide aggravated inequality in access to and quality of school education.